Badges and Awards

 State Rover Commissioner’s Award

-The award is designed to recognise individuals who have done something exceptional to benefit the Crew or Scouting who may have, for example, organised a hugely successful District or Group event.
+The award is designed to recognise individuals who have done something exceptional to benefit the Unit or Scouting who may have, for example, organised a hugely successful District or Group event.

 Nominations are submitted to the State Commissioner for Rovers and the awardee/s is announced on World Scout Day with a presentation at the Rover Dinner.